aces/Loris/docs/instruments/ZJSONInstrument_v0.0.1.md

 `meta.shortName`: Required string.
 The unique name and identifier of the instrument, as well as the test name in the database.

-The name of the Z-JSON Instrument JSON file will follow the format *shortName_instrumentVersion*.
+The name of the Z-JSON Instrument JSON file will follow the format *shortName_instrumentVersion.json*.

 ## 2.2: Page Setup